 Once a page has been crawled, the data contained within the page is processed.
 Often, this can involve the steps below.

 - Record the remaining words in the page and the frequency they occur.

 - Record information about images or other embedded media.

 The data collected above is used to rank the page and is the primary method a search engine uses to determine if a page should be shown and in what order.

 Finally, once the data is processed it is broken up into one or more files, moved to different computers, or loaded into memory where it can be accessed when a search is performed.

 - How to create a search engine on your website.

 - Help with finding information on the Internet.

-- Listing of popular Internet search engines.
+- Listing and examples of popular Internet search engines.